-The Program Administrator may at any time determine that an Approved Vendor is not acting or has not acted in compliance with program requirements and take disciplinary action.
-The cause for these disciplinary actions may include, but is not limited to, failure to meet consumer protection or marketing guidelines, repeated issues of poor installation quality, failure to meet job training requirements, consistent variances in system design from Part I to Part II project submission, participant complaints, or other areas of program compliance, as well as demonstrating a lack of responsiveness to the Program Administrator's and/or IPA's notices or requests for information.
+The Program Administrator may at any time determine that an Approved Vendor, Designee, or other entity is not acting or has not acted in compliance with programILSFA requirements and take pre- disciplinary or disciplinary action.
+The cause for these disciplinary actions may include, but is not limited to, failure to meet consumer protection or marketing guidelines, repeated issues of poor installation quality, failure to meet job training requirements, consistent variancesengaging in system design from Part I to Part II project submission, participant complaints, or other areasany of the Prohibited Activities listed above, violating any requirement of program compliance, as well as demonstrating a lack of responsiveness the Consumer Protection Handbook, failing to respond in a timely manner to the Program Administrator's and/or IPA's notices or requests for information.

-If the Program Administrator finds an Approved Vendor in violation of program requirements, the Program Administrator will notify the Approved Vendor through email providing details of the problematic behavior, describing how the behavior is non-compliant, and potentially requesting more information about the issue.
+If the Program Administrator finds an Approved Vendor in-, or any other act or omission that constitutes a violation of program requirements, the Program Administrator will notify the Approved Vendor through email providing details of the problematic behavior, describing how the behavior is noncompliant, and potentially requesting more information about the issue.
 The Approved Vendor must respond in a specific but reasonable timeframe to any such requests.
 After a review of the response, the Program Administrator will determine whether or not disciplinary measures will be taken, and if so, what the disciplinary measures will be.
 Disciplinary measures may include changing the status of the Approved Vendor from active status to probationary status, or suspension of the Approved Vendor from the program.
 If an Approved Vendor currently holds a probationary status and additional disciplinary actions are taken, that Approved Vendor will be suspended from the program.
-The duration of the status change or disciplinary action will be determined on a case-by-case basis based on the severity or consistency of the issues found in the determination.
+The duration of the status change or disciplinary action will be determined on a case-by-case basis based on the severity or consistency of the issues found in the determination this AV Manual or any other ILSFA requirement.